AI Guidance

 • Using prompts to explain something differently or clarify.

-While a teacher may use AI content to enhance their lesson and meet the learning objectives, teachers should not assign students to access AI content, like ChatGPT and DALL-E as part of the assignment, as these tools have age limit restrictions.
+While a teacher may use AI content to enhance their lesson and meet the learning objectives, teachers should not assign students to access AI content, like ChatGPT, Claude, and similar platforms, as part of the assignment, as these tools have age limit restrictions and are currently not allowed to students on the RISD Network..

 Safety and Data Privacy